This Is Why Stogie T Can’t Be Labeled A Bitter South African Hip-Hop OG

 South African veteran rapper Stogie T—also known as Tumi Molekane—is a bitter OG according to South African hip-hop fans, some of whom may be familiar with his work as a solo artist, or with his now-defunct band The Volume.

-All it took was him, at the South African Hip-Hop Awards last month, mentioning some artists who once recorded at his studio, in an attempt to remind us of the role played by not only him but others of his generation, too.
+All it took was him, at the South African Hip-Hop Awards last month, mentioning some artists who once recorded at his studio, in an attempt to remind the game of the role played by not only him but others of his generation, too.
+This was after Bradley "DJ Bionic" Williams' acceptance speech for his Lifetime Achievement award at the South African Hip Hop Awards was cut short.
+Stogie T, who is Williams' business partner, felt it was the best time to remind the game what role him and Williams played in the growth of hip-hop in South Africa like recording many artists before they blew up at his Motif Records studio.

 Cassper Nyovest, who is currently one of the biggest rappers in the country, was among some of those mentioned by T. Probably owing to some criticism the veteran rapper has had about Nyovest's music in the past, the 27-year-old rapper didn't take kindly to T's words.
 "Tumi, you ain't done shit for me, bro," said Nyovest during an acceptance speech at the awards.
 The audience roared in both shock and amusement.